hashicorp/terraform-aws-vault/modules/update-certificate-store/README.md

 ```
 git clone --branch <VERSION> https://github.com/gruntwork-io/vault-aws-blueprint.git
-vault-aws-blueprint/modules/update-certificate-script/update-certificate-script --cert-file-path /opt/vault/tls/vault.cert.pem
+vault-aws-blueprint/modules/update-certificate-script/update-certificate-script --cert-file-path /opt/vault/tls/ca.cert.pem
 ```

 That's it!

-Now you can make calls to services that use this TLS cert, and you won't get any errors:
+Now you can make calls to services that use TLS cert signed by this CA, and you won't get any errors:

 ```
 vault read secret/foo